Find out what you need to bring to the garage on the day of your MOT test, what you can leave at home, and how to update or replace your documents.

 But even then, you can check any car's MOT status and history using our free online tool.
 All you need is the vehicle registration number.

 If your original V5C has been lost, stolen, or destroyed, you can apply for a new one through the DVLA's online service.
 You can handle this straightforward process online or by phone if the V5C's details remain the same.
-From there, you can expect to receive your V5C within 5 working days.
+From there, you can expect to receive your V5C within 5 working days if these conditions are met.

 For the MOT test, you only need a digital version of your MOT certificate.
 In fact, the UK government actively encourages motorists to opt for a digital copy over their paper one.